Johnson-Research-Group/flat-graphene/README.md

          for every layer
     mass: optional mass, list of length n_layer containing numeric values or single numerical value if every layer has the same mass
+    mol_id: optional molecular IDs for each layer, integer or list of integers of length n_layer
     h_vac: height of the vacuum layer above and below outer layers, float [Angstroms]
     ---Output---
     atoms: ASE atoms object